letspixel/checkout-app/README.md

 # Hello!

+This is my repo for the **frontend project** to simulate a credit card validation.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>